 THE VAGUS NERVE

-The brain is constantly taking in information from the environment from our senses and assessing if we are ‘safe’ or in ‘danger’.
+The brain is constantly taking in information from the environment from our senses to determine if we are ‘safe’ or in ‘danger’.
 The information or ‘cues’ gathered from what we see, hear, smell, feel, taste or experience – is processed by the Vagus Nerve.
-The vagus nerve is largest cranial nerve in the body, extending from the brainstem to the colon, and is also integral to the Gut-Brain Connection which impacts digestion and mood.
-In terms of polyvagal theory, it is the control center for assessing environmental cues from our senses and how the body reacts automatically.
+This nerve is the largest cranial nerve in the body, extending from the base of the brain down to the colon, and is integral to the Gut-Brain Connection.
+In terms of polyvagal theory, it is the control centre for assessing cues of safety from both within the body and externally and how the body reacts automatically.

 WHY IS IT IMPORTANT?

-We now understand some of the challenges that can occur for people due to influences such as: genetic makeup, life experiences, trauma, ADHD, autism and PTSD.
-In these cases, the nervous system can misinterpret cues from others and the environment, seeing danger when there is none present.
-Polyvagal theory provides a framework for non invasive ways to help support people to regain feelings of safety and connection, leading to better social engagement, attention, learning and behaviour.
+We now understand some of the challenges that can occur for people under chronic stress, as carers often are.
+Other influences include: genetic makeup, life experiences, trauma, ADHD, autism and PTSD.
+In these cases, the nervous system becomes hypervigilant to anything it perceives as a threat, often seeing danger when there is none actually present.
+In this state, cues of safety from others and the environment may be missed, limiting their ability to relax and connect with themselves and others.
+Polyvagal theory provides a framework to help support people to regain feelings of safety and connection, leading to better social engagement, attention, learning and behaviour.

 HOW CAN WE HELP?

 In order to engage with others for social connection and learning, we first need to feel safe.
 The Sacred Nest uses this knowledge to provide a safe, calming sensory space for all visitors.
 In this space, we provide a range of programs and services that help to stimulate the vagus nerve and train the nervous system to be more aware, regulated and resilient.
-This enables more feelings of safety to more effectively respond to life’s challenges.
+Online delivery of services are also provided for persons who are not ready or able to attend in person.
+Either option enables more feelings of safety to more effectively respond to life’s challenges.

 Our polyvagal offerings include: